Cancer Patient Diet

 1. Eggs:

-Being a good source of protein, all kinds, especially egg bhurji or half-fried, help improve your appetite.
+Being a good source of protein, eggs are the best cancer patient foods.
+You can enjoy them all kinds, especially egg bhurji or half-fried, help improve your appetite.

 2. Dry Fruits: